consilience/laravel-odoo-api-client/README.md

 It will find the resource if it already exists and update it, otherwise it will create the resource if it does not exist.

-Each resource in the list can be specified with different fields, but all must be for the same resporce model.
+Each resource in the list can be specified with different fields, but all must be for the same resource model.

 ```php
     // Load one or more partners.